zigzag-linux/gekon/README.md

-# Gekon
+# :lizard:  Gekon

 ## About
 Gekon is a spin of latest stable release of openSUSE Leap, made possible by venerable [kiwi](https://suse.github.io/kiwi/) tool.
-It strives to provide better out of the box experience by choosing smaller and well-curated set of preinstalled software selection.
+It strives to provide better out of the box experience.

 This repo contains all source files needed to build Gekon images in different flavors.

 ## Differences with stock openSUSE
 * Targeted at software developers